Green group — WORDS PRONOUNCED DIFFERENT WAYS AS PROPER NOUNS

 Seems like: POTTERY EQUIPMENT → Actually: PICK-UP ___

-while sticks can be used in pottery, in this context it refers to pick-up sticks, a game
+while sticks can be used in pottery, in this context it refers to a type of pick-up game